dadahcr2/reference/_posts/Teaser/2026-03-19-New-Update-Teaser.md

 Here is a breakdown of the key announcements from the Climb TV update:

 ### 🏎️ New Vehicle & Content
 * **New Vehicle:** A high-speed "absolute machine" is dropping next week.
-According to David Zubari, it’s all about extreme acceleration and dominance on the track.
+According to David, it’s all about extreme acceleration and dominance on the track.
 * **Off-Roader Mastery:** Dewey confirmed that a new **Off-Roader mastery** is brewing, set to arrive in **late April**.

 ### 🗺️ Adventure Mode Overhaul